Skip to Content

 You’ll visit the Reading Terminal Market, which is one of our favorite foodie destinations in the city.
 You’ll also pass by Sansom Street, a newer hotspot with a big focus on ethically and locally sourced cuisine.
 You get a really nice overview of Philly’s foodie landscape, and of course, you get to eat lots, too!

 Along the way, you’ll try everything from cheesesteaks and cannoli to pastrami and specialty coffee.
-On this walking tour, you also see lots of famous buildings en route.
+Since it’s a walking tour in Philadelphia, you also see lots of famous buildings en route.
 We loved checking out City Hall, the Wanamaker Building, and One Liberty Place, which is modeled after the beautiful Chrysler Building in New York City.

 Tours start daily at 2 pm from outside the Masonic Temple and last 2.5 hours later.
 The tour costs $69 USD and has stellar reviews.
 This is both a fantastic intro to Philly and an awesome opportunity to eat your way around the city!